Canon EF Lens to Sony E Mount T Smart Adapter (Mark V)

 * with smooth iris support

 Note 1: Note colour dot next to the words "Made in Japan" on the housing.
 Blue dot, which is the latest version, is preferred.
 May have compatibility issues when Kenko is used with certain lenses and/or stacked on top of another teleconverter.
 Stacking not supported except if both are the blue dot version.

-Note 2: Unstable due to the unusually high current requirement.
+Note 2: Cannot be used due to the unusually high current requirement.

 EF-E Product Matrix